swaptacular/swpt_accounts/protocol.rst

 ````````````````````````````````````

 When client implementations process a `RejectedTransfer`_ message,
-they MUST first try to find a matching `RT record`_ in the client's
+they should first try to find a matching `RT record`_ in the client's
 database. [#crr-match]_ If a matching record exists, and its status is
 "initiated", the transer can be reported as unsuccessul, and the RT
 record MAY be deleted; otherwise the message SHOULD be ignored.